-If you are running a co-host podcast, you can purchase an adapter for plugging multiple Rode Smartlav+ microphones into the one phone.
+If you are running a co-hosted podcast, you can purchase an adapter for plugging multiple Rode Smartlav+ microphones into the one phone.

 If you want to invest in a more specialized microphone, the Rode Podcaster USB Dynamic Microphone is a fantastic choice that will not break the bank.